anthonycoffey/property-manager-pro/memory-bank/activeContext.md

   - Defaults to `emulator` if no flag is provided, automatically setting `FIRESTORE_EMULATOR_HOST="localhost:8080"` if not already set.
   - If `--env=production` is used, it prompts the user for explicit confirmation ("Y" or "yes") before attempting to connect to the live Firestore database, as a safety measure.
   - Updated logging to clearly indicate the target environment.
+- **Property Manager Panel UI/UX Refactor (2025-05-24):**
+  - Modified `src/components/Dashboard.tsx` for the Property Manager role:
+    - The panel title now fetches and displays the Organization Name instead of just the ID.
+    - Removed the "Create Property" tab.
+    - Added a "Create Property" button that opens an MUI Dialog modal containing the `CreatePropertyForm.tsx`.
+    - `CreatePropertyForm.tsx` was updated to accept an `onSuccess` callback to close the modal.
+    - The "Invite Resident" tab now includes its own instance of `PropertyManagerPropertiesList` to act as a property selector, directly driving the `InviteResidentForm`.
+    - The "My Properties" tab continues to list properties using `PropertyManagerPropertiesList`.
+  - This aligns the Property Manager property creation flow with the modal-based pattern used in the Admin panel (e.g., "Add Organization") and clarifies the property selection process for inviting residents.

 ## 3. Next Steps

 - **Invitation System (Phase 3 - Refinement & Testing):**